Claas99/sprottenflotte_pred_tool/README.md

 ## Contributing

 Contributions are welcome.
 Please fork the repository and submit a pull request with your ideas or improvements.

+- After pushes to this repository, please reboot the Streamlit app to make sure all changes are applied

 ## License